DevExpress-Examples/xaf-how-to-change-connection-to-the-database-at-runtime/Readme.md

   - customize logon parameters in the `XafApplication.LoggingOn` event handler ([example](https://supportcenter.devexpress.com/ticket/details/t1002457/dynamic-database-name-xaf-blazor)).
 2. This `XafApplication.ConnectionString`-based implementation is designed for a simple scenario when no user and password information is stored in the connection string.
 Otherwise, the sensitive password information is automatically removed by XAF code from the `XafApplication.ConnectionString` and you cannot rely on this API.
 In such scenarios, we recommend you remember the original connection string information in the `CreateDefaultObjectSpaceProvider` method of your `XafApplication` descendant (see inside the *YourSolutionName.Wxx/WxxApplication.xx* file) as demonstrated in [the E2829 example](https://supportcenter.devexpress.com/ticket/details/e2829#).
 3. You can find alternative solutions at https://youtu.be/o5t3Nb4zP7A (created by DevExpress MVPs Jose Columbie and Joche Ojeda).

+## How it works

+The main idea is that when the connection string is selected, all ObjectSpaceProviders from the IObjectSpaceProviderContainer container are removed and an application needs to recreate them again with a new connection string.
+It's required only for XAF Applications because Web API Service creates new ObjectSpaceProviders per request.
+You can set a required connection string in the IObjectSpaceProviderFactory service.
+Or use the approach with the XAF application builder for XPO or set it in the DbContext.OnConfiguring method for EFCore.